 Jeff Kinzel has been working with the medium of foil for more than twenty years, applying it to both abstract and figurative subjects.
 Born and raised in New York, Jeff pursued his initial art studies at the Art Students League and the National Academy, also working as a studio assistant to painter Ellsworth Kelly.
 Later, he undertook graduate art courses at the University of Iowa.
-Jeff’s paintings and foil works have been featured in exhibitions abroad as well as in New York, Iowa, and North Carolina, including solo shows in Castiglione del Lago, Italy, and at the Black Mountain Arts Center.
-Jeff has taught extensively, both in the public-school system and as an independent arts educator.
-He currently runs a small school on a farm in Mills River, and maintains an art studio in
+He currently runs a small school on a farm, and maintains an art studio in

 Description of work